Hervar77/infinity-doc/mkdocs/api/infinity.aes256.md

 Parameters:

 - inFileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the encrypted file
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the encrypted file.

 - outFileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file which should contain the decrypted output
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file which should contain the decrypted output.

 - password: `string`
-  >the password used previously during encryption
+  >The password used previously during encryption.

 Example: